jstraub/dpOptTrans/README.md

 [dpMMlowVar](https://github.com/jstraub/dpMMlowVar)
 [bbTrans](https://github.com/jstraub/bbTrans).
-The approach and the algorithm is described in more detail on our [project page](http://www.jstraub.de/) and the [CVPR 2016 paper](http://www.jstraub.de/).
-The algorithms are described in more detail in the [supplement](http://www.jstraub.de/download/).
+The approach and the algorithm is described in more detail on our [project page](http://www.jstraub.de/) and the [paper](http://arxiv.org/abs/1603.04868).
+The algorithms are described in more detail in the [supplement]().
 See below for install instructions.

 If you use it please cite:
 ```
 Julian Straub, Trevor Campbell, Jonathan P. How, John W. Fisher III.
-"Optimal Point Cloud Alignment", In CVPR,
+"Efficient Globally Optimal Point Cloud Alignment using Bayesian
-2016.
+Nonparametric Mixtures".
 ```

 ### Dependencies